cityofaustin/Residential-Permitting/_projects/deck.md

 * Your setbacks: making sure you don’t build in your setbacks will avoid complications with the location of your deck.{: .present-before-paste}
 * Your easements: being aware of any easements on your property will prevent any potential issues in the future with your deck.{: .present-before-paste}
-* Your impervious cover: to help prevent rotect against flooding.{: .present-before-paste}
+* Your impervious cover: to help prevent protect against flooding.{: .present-before-paste}

 ##### What if I can’t find my survey?
 {: .present-before-paste}